It's my career goal to help you have a better life.

 Back in 1997 at the height of the original “dot com” boom, I was working at a computer company in Sunnyvale, CA as a quality assurance technician, which meant “testing networked print and fax servers over a variety of networking environments.”
 The job paid very well and was very boring.
 Life was financially good but completely unfulfilling.

-A sign at a YMCA I used to pass on my way to work advertising an upcoming classes to become an aerobics instructor got me thinking about aerobics classes a friend of mine had been teaching and that I regularly attended a few years previous.
-The seeds of change were planted.
+A sign at a YMCA I used to pass on my way to work was advertising an upcoming course to become an aerobics instructor.
+It got me thinking about aerobics classes a friend of mine had been teaching that I really like and the seeds of change were planted.
+Maybe I should do something having to do with bodies.

 The first step was going to massage school

 I had received a gift certificate for a shiatsu massage from a great place in San Francisco called Kabuki Hot Springs.
-I went in, got an awesome shiatsu massage, and as soon as I left, I decided “I’m going to become a massage therapist”.
-So I enrolled at the McKinnon Institute and I was on my way.
-I completed Swedish and deep tissue courses at McKinnon then a few years later also learned Orthopedic Massage, where I gained immense knowledge on anatomy and corrective bodywork and stretching.
-While I don't do full massage/bodywork sessions anymore, those skill are still in my head and hands and get used on a "fix it" basis.
+I used the certificate, got an awesome shiatsu massage, and as soon as I left, I decided “I’m going to become a massage therapist”.
+I enrolled at a massage school in Oakland called the McKinnon Institute (Now called McKinnon Body Therapy Center) and I was on my way.
+I completed Swedish and deep tissue courses at McKinnon then a few years later also learned Orthopedic Massage (now called the Hendrickson Method), where I gained immense knowledge on anatomy and corrective bodywork and stretching.
+While I don't do full massage/bodywork sessions anymore, those skills and that knowledge are still in my head and hands.

 Discovering GYROTONIC® training